codacy/codacy-codesniffer/docs/description/Generic_WhiteSpace_ArbitraryParenthesesSpacing.md

 Arbitrary sets of parentheses should have no spaces inside.

-Valid: no spaces on the inside of a set of arbitrary parentheses.
+Valid: No spaces on the inside of a set of arbitrary parentheses.
 ```
 $a = (null !== $extra);
 ```

-Invalid: spaces or new lines on the inside of a set of arbitrary parentheses.
+Invalid: Spaces or new lines on the inside of a set of arbitrary parentheses.
 ```
 $a = ( null !== $extra );